Our Leadership Team

 SPECIAL EVENTS & TRADITIONS

 Since 1966, Camp Wicosuta has been lucky enough to be the summer home of Priscilla Griffin.
 Holding almost every job in camp from Waterfront Director to Program Director to Head Counselor, “Prissy” returns summer after summer with a wealth of knowledge about all things Wicosuta.
 During the summer, Prissy is a member of our program team.
 She works closely with our oldest age group, Totem, and is also responsible for Color War/Wico Challenge Cup, campfires, Carnival and so much more.
 Priscilla is deeply connected to our alumnae, many of whom she has known since they were campers.
 During Summer 2010, Camp Wicosuta proudly renamed the social hall Priscilla’s Playhouse, in honor of Prissy’s 45-year commitment to camp.
-When she’s not at camp, Priscilla is a kindergarten teacher in Latham, NY.
+When she’s not at camp, Priscilla was a kindergarten teacher in Latham, NY for many years.